artsy/eigen/docs/pull_request_template.md

 </details>

 Need help with something?
-Have a look on our [docs], or get in touch with us.
+Have a look at our [docs], or get in touch with us.

 [app state migration]: /docs/adding_state_migrations.md
 [feature flag]: /docs/developing_a_feature.md